alovajs/alovajs.github.io/api/cache.md

 - **Parameter**

-1. `matcher`: method instance or array for cache invalidation.
+1. `matcher`: A method instance or an array of method instances whose cache should be invalidated.

 - **Return**